dicksontse/pastecount/README.md

 # PasteCount

-A minimalistic website to count the number of characters in a block of text.
+A minimalistic application to count the number of characters in a block of text.